Corn Free Baking Powder Substitute Recipe & Information

 If you’ve ever looked at the ingredients in baking powder, you most likely saw something like corn starch, monocalcium phosphate, and baking soda (sodium bicarbonate).
 For someone who can’t have corn, they’ll need a baking powder that has either potato starch, arrowroot, or tapioca starch.
 Whilst there are a couple of brands on the market that can serve the corn free community, as many learned during the pandemic, supplies are limited.
 It’s important that we all learn from 2020, and strive to be prepared where we can.

-If this is new to you, you may enjoy our Hidden Sources of Corn & Corn Derivatives article.
+If this is new to you, you may enjoy this Hidden Sources of Corn & Corn Derivatives article.
 It talks about how corn is widely used, and why it’s so hard to avoid.

 Related Resource: Corn Free Safe Product List